-What can be found in disposable diapers?
+What can be found in a disposable diaper?

 • Sodium polyacrylate

-Dioxins are a class of potent carcinogens and persistent organic pollutants.
-When chlorine is used to bleach the diaper material and the fluff pulp found within the absorbent core, traces of dioxins are emitted.
-Some disposable diaper manufacturers use non-elemental chlorine during the bleaching process instead.
-While this method significantly reduces dioxins, it does not entirely eliminate them.
-In this case, unless the finished product is thoroughly tested and proven to be dioxin-free, “non-detectable levels” only refers to how sensitive the tests are.
+The bottom line is that during the bleaching process using chlorine, traces of dioxins are emitted.
+You may have noticed that some diaper manufacturers state they use non-elemental chlorine during the bleaching process, claiming their diapers dioxin-free.
+However, while this method does significantly reduce dioxins, it does not entirely eliminate them.
+Unless the finished product is thoroughly tested and proven dioxin-free, “non-detectable levels” (which is what you may hear from some manufacturers) technically only refers to how sensitive their tests are.

 • Tributyltin (TBT)